Rishi-Raj-Grandhi/portfolio/README.md

 npm install
 ```

-2. Add music files to `/public/music/`:
+2. Add your images to `/public/`:
-   - Place your MP3 files in the `public/music/` directory
+   - Place your portrait image at `/public/me.jpg`
-   - Name them: `track1.mp3`, `track2.mp3`, `track3.mp3`
-   - Or update the track list in `src/components/AudioProvider.jsx`

-3. Add your portrait image:
+   - Place left decoration image at `/public/left.jpg`
-   - Place your image at `/public/me.jpg`
+   - Place right decoration image at `/public/right.jpg`
-   - The image will be automatically pixelated with CSS
+   - Images will be automatically styled with pixel effects

-4. Configure EmailJS (optional):
+3. Configure EmailJS (optional):
    - Sign up at [EmailJS](https://www.emailjs.com/)
    - Update the EmailJS configuration in `src/components/ContactForm.jsx`:
      - Replace `YOUR_PUBLIC_KEY` with your EmailJS public key
      - Replace `YOUR_SERVICE_ID` with your service ID
      - Replace `YOUR_TEMPLATE_ID` with your template ID

-5. Update social links:
+4. Update your information:
-   - Edit the URLs in `src/components/SocialLinks.jsx`
+   - Edit `src/data/projects.json` to add your projects
+   - Update `src/components/About.jsx` with your details
+   - Update `src/components/SocialLinks.jsx` with your social media links
+   - Update `src/App.jsx` hero section with your name and title

-6. Run the development server:
+5. Run the development server:
 ```bash
 npm run dev
 ```